Frequently Asked Questions:

-Any applicant who registered for the Match on or before February 1, 2017, and who did not obtain an internship position in Phase I, is eligible to participate in Phase II.
-This includes applicants who withdrew from Phase I, did not submit a Rank Order List in Phase I, or did submit a Rank Order List but remained unmatched in Phase I. Applicants who did not register for the Match prior to February 1, 2017, are NOT eligible to participate in either Phase of the Match.
+Any applicant who registered for the Match on or before February 7, 2018, and who did not obtain an internship position in Phase I, is eligible to participate in Phase II.
+This includes applicants who withdrew from Phase I, did not submit a Rank Order List in Phase I, or did submit a Rank Order List but remained unmatched in Phase I. Applicants who did not register for the Match on or before February 7, 2018 are NOT eligible to participate in either Phase of the Match.

 4. What is the timeline for Phase II?

-Deadline to register for either Phase of the Match
+Deadline for applicants to register for either Phase of the Match

 List of programs with available positions is posted on NMS web site

 Applicants may begin submitting applications via the AAPI Online

 11:00 am Eastern Time

 Deadline for submission of applications (some programs may continue to accept applications after this deadline)